Samrat-Doi/Music-Recommendation-System/README.md

  - It is highly accurate algorithm.

 ## Recommendations:
- - We can improve our content-based recommendation algorithm.
+ - We can improve our item-based recommendation algorithm.
- - We can recommend the songs relative to the song name, artist instead of the song name only to get more accurate result.
+ - We can recommend the songs relative to the song name and artist name both, instead of just the song name to get more accurate result.

 ## TESTING STAGE
 **Problem:** Our dataset doesn't has ratings feature